Sonu64/Pharm_manager_text_file_PHP/README.md

                     - Buy a medicine, where a bill is shown on the right, when the buying form is filled up and submitted.
 Automatic update occurs in the text file acting as the storage.
                     - Delete a medicine, where the .txt file in the name of the medicine is deleted.

+If any error occurs, for example if the user is tryes to add stock to medicine which is not in main stock, i.e., the file is not created by that name, Error of "Medicine not found in main stock !" is shown in the page.

 SPECIAL NOTES :-
 NO SIGN-IN and SIGN-UP SYSTEMS ARE AVAILABLE, ONLY THE COMPUTER USER WITH A WEB SERVER INSTALLED WILL BE ABLE TO RUN IT, THERE IS NO
 PROPER SECURITY SYSTEM.